j-a-w-r/jawr-main-repo/README.md

 This repository contains the links to all Jawr related repositories, which are reference as subtrees.
 The core repository is named Jawr.

+The project documentation is available at the following link : https://j-a-w-r.github.io